rubensauchelli/platform-template/README.md

 - **Authentication**: Secure token-based authentication system.
 - **Database Security**: Prisma ORM provides protection against SQL injection.
 - **Input Validation**: All user inputs are validated before processing.

+## Support and Contributing

+For issues, feature requests, or contributions, please:

+1. Check the documentation for answers to common questions
+2. Submit detailed bug reports with steps to reproduce
+3. Follow the contribution guidelines when submitting code

 ## License
 MIT